jonro2955/odin_javascript_12_final_project_mmdb/README.md

 ### Focus Areas

+- React Context API.
+- Firebase SDK for user authentication and database operations.
+- Requesting and upacking JSON data from themoviedb.org API.
 - Responsive CSS for great look and feel across all devices.
 - User interface design and wireframing.
-- React Context API.
-- Firebase SDKs for user authentication and database operations.
-- Requesting and upacking JSON data from themoviedb.org servers.

 ### Tools